thalesfp/s3-explorer-php/README.md

-s3-explorer-php
+S3 Explorer
 ===============

-Browser for Amazon S3
+A browser for Amazon S3 written in PHP.

 ## Getting Started